gianniliveraro/ML_Strangeness/README.md

 │       └── sigma0builder.cxx              <- Combines Gammas and Lambdas, based on ML selection, to create sigma0 candidates for analysis.
 │   └── Tasks
 │       └── Strangeness
 │           └── sigmaanalysis.cxx          <- Analysis task of sigma0 candidates (work in progress!!)
 │
 ├── src                                    <- Installation info and instructions │   ├── install_mlenv.sh                   <- script to install ML environment with miniconda
 │   └── ML_Env.yml                         <- python packages to be installed
 │
+├── DEV                                    <- directory to include your codes │
 └── assets                                 <- media files (images, plots, etc)
 ~~~